Om1513/Merchants-Guide-to-Galaxy/README.md

 ## How to run the project

-Download the file with a .py Extension.
+Download the file with a .py Extension and run it with python3.